COSC481W-2019Winter/classproject-activitease/Project Requirements.md

    - The number of notifications the user wants for an activity
 ## The Interest Page
 - The interest page will have a timer, an interest tracker, and notification and timer settings on one page.
+- There will be a pause button directly below the timer that the user can press to pause their activity.
+Once pressed, the button will display resume, and will start the timer once pressed again.
 - Users can swipe up and down on an interest page to view the timer, tracker, or settings.
+Timer and tracker will be displayed on the inital page view with settings requiring you to swipe down.
 - Users can swipe left and right to see other interests.
 ## Tracking Interest Activity
 - Logging timed activities is incentivized by a streak-based system.
 Each interest’s streak will be displayed on the homescreen, and on an interest page.